eraybasar/pesdk-docs/_guides/html5/v4/introduction/demos.md

 Wether you just want to learn to use the PhotoEditor SDK or just see what can be build with it, we are providing some example integrations for various frameworks.

+## Support for Demos

+While we do provide these demo integrations, we need to also emphasize that we are only experts in iOS, Android and HTML5 and none of these frameworks.
+Therefore, we can only offer limited support for these types of integrations.

+Please keep this in mind when making the decision what language or framework you'd like to use and how much support you might need from our end.

 ## Example Integrations